RyanGlScott/RyanGlScott.github.io/_posts/2018-02-11-how-to-derive-generic-for-some-gadts.md

   (==) = genericEq
 {% endhighlight %}

 Now typechecks without issue!
-We no longer need any constraints, since `QuantifiedConstraints` ensures that the `c`s in `ECC c f x` will only ever be used locally.
+We no longer need to write out any constraints in this instance, since
+`QuantifiedConstraints` ensures that the `c`s in `ECC c f x` will only ever be used locally.